 Mrs. Blickensdorf has been teaching here at Immanuel since 2003.
 Before coming to Immanuel, Mrs. Blickensdorf taught Music at St. Luke, Clinton Township and Special Education at St. John, Fraser through Lutheran Special Education Ministries.
-Mrs. Blickensdorf is married to John and they have twin daughters, Abigail and Laura, who are 6th Graders at Immanuel.
+Mrs. Blickensdorf is married to John and they have twin daughters who are 7th graders at Immanuel.
 Both Mr. and Mrs. Blickensdorf grew up in the area and attended St. Peter, Macomb and Lutheran High School North.
 Mrs. Blickensdorf loves teaching 4th grade as well as serving as the Director of Children’s Music.
-She is the director of the 4th grade choir, and also teaches recorders to the 4th graders.
+She is also the director of the 4th grade choir.

 My husband and I are involved in the Growing Kids God’s Way parenting curriculum series.
 GKGW is at the core of my parenting and teaching philosophies.
 If would like to learn more about it, please feel free to chat with me.
 I love sharing this common sense approach to parenting with other people.